Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics: Views on Theory Structure

-The above discussion invites a modification of the now-standard KPM/DPM version of the semantic approach.
+Considering both the specific examples we have discussed and these more general observations, this suggests a possible modification of the now-standard KPM/DPM version of the semantic approach to account for the role of boundary conditions in the models that are taken to capture the structure of our scientific theories.
 Here, we introduce a third class of models---proposed by \textcite{ReadBPhil}---known as `boundary possible models' $\mathcal{B}$ (BPMs).
 Here, $\mathcal{B} \subset \mathcal{K}$, and would denote the subset of KPMs compatible with particular boundary conditions.
-Then those $\mathcal{B} \cup \mathcal{D} \subset \mathcal{K}$ would specify those KPMs that are compatible with both particular boundary conditions and particular dynamics.
+Then, those $\mathcal{B} \cap \mathcal{D} \subset \mathcal{K}$ would specify those KPMs that are compatible with both particular boundary conditions and particular dynamics.
+This is depicted in Figure \ref{fig:my_label}.\footnote{In this figure and the surrounding discussion, we are now envisaging including boundary conditions explicitly in the models.}